Skip to main content

 Dining out / entertainment$200$400

-Estimates assume homeownership with a 30-year fixed mortgage at ~6.8%.
-Does not include childcare, subscriptions, or savings.
+Housing PITI estimate assumes 5% down, 30-year fixed at ~7%, taxes ~$210/mo, homeowner's insurance ~$175/mo.
+Does not include PMI (varies by lender), childcare, subscriptions, or savings.
 HOA fees (if applicable) add $100–$450/month depending on community.
+Numbers are illustrative — get a personalized estimate for your budget and loan type.

 Frequently Asked Questions